Pete Beiden Field – Fresno State Bulldogs

 Parking is free in a large lot just beyond the left field wall with the main entrance beyond 3rd base.
 It’s rarely crowded, so access to the lot is very simple.
 Generally, you’ll move in and out of the lot very freely.

 Baseball tickets cost $10 and can be purchased at the main gate on the 3rd base line from what appears to be a shed.
 This is the only gate for ticket purchases, so it can be a bit of a choke point at times if there’s any sort of a crowd.

 Moving around the stadium is generally very easy.
-There's not a large crowd and the concourse is wide.
-Restrooms are located on both the 1st and 3rd base lines.
-They aren't particularly clean, and this is a theme for the park as a whole.
+There’s not a large crowd and the concourse is wide.
+Restrooms are located on both the first and third base lines.
+They aren’t particularly clean, and this is a theme for the park as a whole.
 In general, the park is a bit dirty and old.

 While a trip to Pete Beiden Field isn’t particularly expensive, you’re not getting a whole lot back in return.
 The result?
 This is all pretty much average.

-Free parking, a $10 ticket and about average food prices mean it's a pretty cheap night out.
-This would generally rate higher, but the venue doesn't really warrant more than that cost.
+Free parking, a $10 ticket and about average food prices means it’s a pretty cheap night out.
+This would generally rate higher, but the venue doesn’t really warrant more than that cost.

 The primary extras you’ll find here are all built around team tradition.
 The large statue of Pete Beiden, the display of Fresno State greats in the concourse and the championship decals on the outfield wall all remind you that despite the humble surroundings, there’s a relatively rich history to this program.

 Fresno State’s baseball program has had some success in the past.
 Unfortunately, the stadium doesn’t fully live up to expectations.
 This is one of those teams that would be better served with smaller, shinier venue.
 It’s a good enough place to kick up your feet and enjoy a game in the less than crowded grandstand, but the amenities and frills just aren’t really here.